-There are four parts of the Higher Education programme:
+There are four main themes to the Higher Education programme:

 If you are a student at one of our partner universities (University of Greenwich, University of East London, Queen Mary University or London Metropolitan) and would like to get involved with any of our programmes, contact email@example.com or call 020 7068 6960.